bunsenapp/go-selenium/README.md

 1. Download the Selenium standalone server from the following URL: http://www.seleniumhq.org/download/
 2. Download the appropriate web driver executable and include it in your path.
 For Firefox, that will be the Gecko driver.
 3. Run the Selenium server with the following command: `java -jar selenium-server-standalone-3.0.1.jar`.

-## Version

-This project is currently in an alpha state.
-This means it is fairly new and hasn't been used all that much in the big wide world.
-Fortunately, this doesn't mean it's not stable.
-The project been developed in such a way that any changes will not leave you having to re-write your code.